hughe/glog/README.md

 ===========

-A branch of [github.com/golang/glog](https://github.com/golang/glog) with the addition of a Context feature:
+A branch of [github.com/golang/glog](https://github.com/golang/glog) with the addition of a context feature:

     ctx := glog.NewCtx("module")
     ctx.Info("Starting ...")